Camouflage: The Art of Hiding in Plain Sight

 Fashion Camouflage

 With fashion camouflage, you can hide your true identity and blend in with the crowd.
-Bomber jackets, aviators, to a camouflage jacket all are part of the fashion identity now, so beyond classic, perhaps even transcends fashion?
+Bomber jackets, aviators, to a camouflage jacket all are symbols and signs of fashion identity, so beyond classic, perhaps even transcends fashion?

 Like animal prints and a simple stripe, camo is a fantastic non-print print that functions like a neutral.
 It adds interest without being overpowering.